 Who is your audience?
 How expert will they be about the subject and/or display conventions?

-Almost any guide to creating visualizations puts audience first, and we do too.
+Almost any guide to creating visualizations puts thinking about your audience first, and we do too.
 If your audience lacks the contextual background to understand what you’re showing them, your work is for naught.
 Choices about audience interact with choices about Display Modes, so be sure to consider how much time and opportunity for interaction a person will have with your visualization at the same time you consider audience.
 Planning on your audience having a bit less expertise and patience than you’d ideally expect is generally a good bet.

 Example: EXOPLANETS for Whom?